 - The chapter on “What Can Evolutionary Theory Tell Us about Human Variation?” in Anthropology: What Does it Mean to be Human? by Lavenda & Schultz.

 - A September 2005 article by Alan Goodman, Three Questions about Race, Human Biological Variation and Racism.

-- Also recommended: a lecture by Ibram Kendi, acclaimed author of Stamped from the Beginning: The Definitive History of Racist Ideas in America
+- A lecture by Ibram Kendi, acclaimed author of Stamped from the Beginning: The Definitive History of Racist Ideas in America

 Evolution and Race

 Anthropology was born during European colonialism.
 At the time, Europeans were asking some fundamental questions like: How do we explain difference?
 Are other people equally human?
 (For more on this history, see section on Human Nature & Anthropology.)

 Ideas of racial determinism were used to justify conquest and subordination.
 The racial classification schemes, mostly developed in the 1500s-1800s, continue with us today.